ajdlinux/KernelPRBot/message.md

 You can create patches with
 [`git format-patch`](https://git-scm.com/docs/git-format-patch).

-Secondly, patches need ‘commit messages', which is the human-friendly documentation explaining what the change is and why it's necessary.
+Secondly, patches need 'commit messages', which is the human-friendly documentation explaining what the change is and why it's necessary.

 Thirdly, changes have some technical requirements.
 There is a Linux kernel